Country Guide: Switzerland

 - Food products

-- New articles and consumer goods, which do not correspond to normal household requirements
+- New articles and consumer goods, which do not correspond to normal household requirements are dutiable.
+Purchas invoice is required.

 - Furnishings, which do not correspond to normal household requirements